Portrait Drawing by Anita Clipston

-Those seeing muscles must be worked and stretched constantly to be kept ahead of your technical skills.
-When the opposite happens and technique takes over, a problem that can haunt mid-career painters especially, vision weakens and the work starts to look artificial.
+We need to stretch our seeing skills, all the time, to keep them ahead of our technical skills.
+When the opposite happens and technique takes over (a problem that can haunt mid-career painters especially) vision weakens and the work starts to look artificial.

 Creativity as Self-Creation

 This advice will sound dry to anyone coming to art as a pathway to self-expression and creativity.
 It may even be a letdown.
-We don't want medicine but a delicious meal.
+We don’t want medicine, we want a delicious meal.

-But think of creativity as an act of self-creation rather than the production of anything tangible.
+But think of creativity as an act of self-creation more than the production of anything tangible.

 Use your imagination to find new and exciting tools that increase your visual power.

-The habit I picked up as a student of turning the painting to the wall, putting the brushes down and just looking for as long as possible has made a world of difference in the work.
+The habit I picked up, as a student, of turning the painting to the wall and looking at the subject for as long as possible, has made a world of difference in the work.

-So has trying to draw hundreds of perfect charcoal lines and circles, freehand on scrap paper, as an exercise in hand control.
+So has trying to draw hundreds of perfect charcoal lines, freehand on scrap paper, as an exercise in hand control.
 I still do both each day.

-Logging in countless hours is nowhere as effective as shaking up your routine.
+Logging in endless hours is nowhere as effective as shaking up your routine.

 Forget about what everyone else is doing.
-Forget about the response to your work, whether or not it will sell, and forget about your age if that's a concern.
+Forget about how people respond to your work, whether it will sell, and forget about your age if that’s a concern.